meepen/salien-bot/README.md

+# Salien Bot

+Salien Bot is a WIP bot for the Salien Minigame that came out for the Steam Summer Sale 2018.

+I picked this up because it reminded me of a challenge in programming I had before.
+I won't be manipulating any state, just injecting mouse clicks and other button presses.

+Also, a note: playing this game AT ALL will not net you better rewards!
+It's only the time you have been on the page.
+There's no need to waste computer resources. :)

+## Userscript Mode

+Userscript Mode is a version of this bot that is ran as a script on top of your browser, while having a tab with the game open.
+It is generally easier to use.

+Here are the steps to use:

+- Download and install the TamperMonkey addon for your browser of choice - https://tampermonkey.net/
+- Open this link: https://github.com/meepen/salien-bot/raw/master/index.user.js with TamperMonkey installed; it should open up a tab that prompts you to install the script
+- And finally, go to the Saliens game page!

+It should be running now!

+### Tile Selection

+The tile select code, in this version, focuses on leveling up to level 13 on hard tiles; after you hit level 13 it will try and target the highest progress tile.

-## Headless mode
+## Headless Mode

-Headless mode is a version of this game that is ran without a ui, in your command prompt / terminal
+Headless Mode is a version of this game that is ran without a UI with the bot controlling it, in your command prompt / terminal / shell / etc.

 Here are the steps to use: